remix-run/react-router/packages/react-router/docs/api/matchPath.md

 ## returns

-It returns `null` when provided pathname does not match `path` prop or an object when it does.
+It returns an object when provided pathname does match `path` prop or null when it doesn't.

 ```
 matchPath("/users/2", {